 Unfortunately, a large percentage of available products on the market today are composed mainly of bran and molasses.
 Although molasses is an important and very palatable source of energy, it should always be used sparingly.
-Molasses in a horse's diet may be compared with feeding candy to children.
-Horses do love it, but it can cause an insulin spike which may not only affect blood sugar levels but also have an adverse effect on other body processes notably cartilage development, bone development, and body maintenance functions.
-It is important to keep in mind that diets focused on gut health or on particular diet related conditions (such as Laminitis, Insulin Resistance, Tying up), will normally contain less molasses than other concentrates available, and therefore it might take a little longer than normal to adapt horses to the new diet with less "candy" to chew on.
+It is important to keep in mind that diets focused on gut health or on particular diet related conditions (such as Laminitis, Insulin Resistance, Tying up), will normally contain less molasses than other concentrates available, and therefore it might take a little longer than normal to adapt horses to a new diet with less "sweetness".
 In the long run though, it is worth the effort to adapt horses gradually to the new diet until they are used to it.